user profile avatar

 Fiona Truss

 Hi, my name is Fiona Truss.
 I have known since the first time I visited a special education classroom in 5th grade that I wanted to become a special education teacher.
 I am passionate about helping neurodivergent individuals advance towards an improved, more independent quality of life.
 I am committed to fostering inclusive environments.
-In 2024 I have been the recipient of The Best Buddies Massachusetts Certificate of Community Excellence and the Town of Foxboro Commission on Disability's Above & Beyond Award.
-I work as an Integration Co-instructor at the YMCA in Foxborough, MA and, in the summers, I work as an Assistant Teacher, Special Education, Extended School Year for Foxborough Public Schools.
-My volunteer activities have included being Co-President of Best Buddies, Foxborough Public Schools; being the Assistant Director for the Ahern Drama Club, Ahern Middle School, Foxborough, MA; supporting students in Unified Basketball; and assisting at the Special Olympics.
-I am a freshman at Bridgewater State University, where I am Vice President of The American Sign Language Club and member of the Best Buddies Club.
+In 2024 I was awarded the Best Buddies Massachusetts Certificate of Community Excellence; I was chosen as the annual recipient of the Town of Foxboro Commission on Disability's Above & Beyond Individual Award; and I received citations from the state legislature for my volunteering efforts with various disability programs.
+My volunteer activities have included being Co-President of Best Buddies, Foxborough High School; supporting students in Unified Basketball; assisting at the Special Olympics; and being the Assistant Director for the Ahern Middle School Drama Club.
+I am a freshman at Bridgewater State University, where I am Vice President of the university's American Sign Language Club and a member of the Best Buddies Club.
+I hold two jobs where I love working with neurodivergent students.
+At the YMCA, I am an Integration Co-instructor.
+In the summers.
+I work as an Assistant Teacher, Special Education in the Extended School Year program for Foxborough Public Schools.

 Education